dylanmsu/SCM-Team/README.md

 - Train scheduler and api for a splitflap display.
 - Form buider.

-Some of these features may change or new ones can ve added.
+Some of these features may change or new ones can be added.

 ## Contributing

-If you would like to contribute to this wensite, feel free to create a pull request.
+If you would like to contribute to this website, feel free to create a pull request.

 ## Security Vulnerabilities